pungggi/mouse_gestures/README.md

 3. Release the mouse button to execute the configured command(s)

 4. Alternatively you can just do one mouse wheel (up, down, left or right)

+### QuickPad Overlay

+QuickPad provides an ephemeral overlay that appears directly in your active editor, allowing you to perform gestures anywhere without switching to the sidebar.

+1. Press **Alt+G** (or use the "Mouse Gestures: Start QuickPad" command) to open the overlay
+2. Draw your gesture in the overlay using mouse or wheel
+3. The overlay automatically closes after gesture completion (configurable) or after 6 seconds of inactivity
+4. Press **Escape** to cancel the overlay at any time

+**Context-Aware**: QuickPad captures the current context (editor, terminal, file type) when invoked, allowing the same gesture to trigger different commands based on where you're working.

 ### Default Gesture Mappings